 The Metropolitan Housing Access Program (MHAP), is the centralized source for housing services and housing information for persons living with HIV/AIDS.
 MHAP offers financial assistance, housing programs, and Housing Information & Referral Services (HIRS) for eligible District of Columbia residents.

 Financial Assistance Programs for HIV+ District of Columbia Residents

 HCS provides financial assistance to persons living with HIV/AIDS (PLWH) who are experiencing financial hardship.
 This assistance is offered through the Emergency Financial Assistance (EFA) Program, the Short Term Rental, Mortgage, and Utility (STRMU) Program, and the Bridges Fund Program.
 Financial assistance can be provided to help with housing related costs, including delinquent rent, mortgage and utility/telephone bills as well as first month’s rent, security deposit, and moving costs.
-Additionally financial assistance can be provided for emergency food, emergency hygiene, and emergency medication costs.
+Additionally financial assistance can be provided for emergency food, and emergency medication costs.